Compare visa credit cards

 You can use our comparison tool to find the best Visa credit card for you.

 What are the benefits of Visa credit cards?

 Visa credit cards in the UK offer many benefits.

 If you have one that is linked to a rewards programme you may get cashback or other freebies.

 Credit cards in general are useful for making large and expensive purchases, because you can spread the cost of repayment over a number of months.

-Buying goods worth more than £100 and up to £30,000 on a credit card also gives you some consumer protection.
+Buying goods worth more than £100 and up to £30,000 on a credit card also gives you some consumer protection, known as Section 75.
 If you pay for goods or services using a credit card and something goes wrong, your card provider is obliged to set it right.